Yoga Stresses Me

 We go down to the floor and then my stress level peaks.
 How does that girl put her breasts on the floor between her open legs, while keeping her back straight as a rod?
-And then I notice she is wearing one of those outfits, yes the elasticized-so on-and so on-one, and now her butt is in my line of sight, and I can see she’s wearing a thong.
-A THONG?, really?.
+And then I notice she is wearing one of those outfits, yes the elasticized-so-on-and-so-on one, and now her butt is in my line of sight, and I can see that she’s wearing a thong.
+A THONG?
+Really?
 I’ve never been able to wear one of those things!
 I’m sure it was invented by a man.
 No woman in her right mind would have ever come up with such an abnormal concept.
 But that’s a whole other story.

-I hear the teacher in the background saying, “Breathe, breathe, clear your mind”. l would, if it weren’t for the pinched nerve I just got on my neck from holding a pose that is natural for yoga but not meant for average bodies to sustain.
+I hear the teacher in the background saying, “Breathe, breathe, clear your mind.” l would, if it weren’t for the pinched nerve I just got on my neck from holding a pose not meant for average bodies to sustain.
 I’m in pain, and the deeper I breathe, the more pain I have.

 I walk out of the studio, and finally, FINALLY, I can relax.